Do you know much it costs you to open your doors in the morning? Thats the easiest way to predict your business costs.

 Once you know what’s going to be happening, then you should be able to put costs on that.

-The importance of a budget
+The importance of a budget on predicting business costs

 If it’s a factory making products, the cost of the product will be made up of direct costs and indirect costs.